 Auer Mühlbach, München

-Dr. Nina Möllers (Rachel Carson Center’s curator at the Deutsches Museum) and Dr. Ursula Münster (academic coordinator of the Environmental Studies Certificate Program) would like to invite you to the Ecopolis student exhibition in the Main Building (Lichthof) of LMU from July 25 to July 27 2017.
+Dr. Nina Möllers (Rachel Carson Center’s curator at the Deutsches Museum) and Dr. Ursula Münster (academic coordinator of the Environmental Studies Certificate Program) invited students, as well as RCC staff and other LMU faculty member to visit the Ecopolis student exhibition in the Main Building (Lichthof) of LMU from July 25 to July 27 2017.

 Student research and field work could focus on such diverse topics, areas or spaces as:

 - the Olympic Park (built on top of rubble from World War II)